Azure AD Connect: Enabling device writeback

 The writeback checkbox is still disabled

-If the checkbox for device writeback is not enabled even though you have followed the steps above, the following steps will guide you through what the installation wizard is verifying before the box is enabled.
+If the checkbox for device writeback isn't enabled even though you've followed the steps above, the following steps will guide you through what the installation wizard is verifying before the box is enabled.

 First things first: